FZambia/centrifuge/README.md

 * pep8
 * python 2.6, 2.7 and 3.3 compatible

 P.S.
-If BSD license of Centrifuge does not allow you to use Centrifuge, tell me and I'll consider to change license.
+If BSD license of Centrifuge does not allow you to use it, tell me and I'll consider to change license.